-Apply for an accessible parking permit (disability parking permit)
+Apply for or renew an accessible parking permit (disability parking permit)

-Council issues disability parking permits (now called accessible parking permits) for people with physical and intellectual disabilities.
+- Council issues disability parking permits (now called accessible parking permits) for people with physical and intellectual disabilities.
+This page has information and resources to help you apply for these permits.

-If you need to apply for a new disabled parking permit or replace an existing one, you can now do this online.
+- If you need to apply for a new disabled parking permit or replace an existing one, you now do this online on the Victorian Government’s Accessible Parking Permits website.

 - The new online application process replaces the way you used to apply for a disability parking permit.
 The new scheme and online application process have many benefits.